-Common stock investors are eligible for cash dividends from the stock they own.
-Dividends are earnings that are passed on to stockholders.
-Companies are not required to pay dividends, and some companies never pay dividends.
+Common stock investors may receive cash dividends from the stock they own.
+Dividends are a portion of a company’s earnings that are distributed to stockholders.
+Companies are not required to pay dividends, and some companies never do.

-A company’s business model determines if they pay dividends.
-Smaller, growing companies tend to avoid paying dividends, which allows them to retain their earnings and spend money on scaling (growing) the business.
-Larger, well-established companies often choose to pay dividends as their business and profits are already sizeable.
-Ultimately, a company’s Board of Directors (BOD) determines if a dividend will be paid.
+Whether a company pays dividends often depends on its business model.
+Smaller, fast-growing companies typically avoid dividends so they can retain earnings and reinvest in scaling the business.
+Larger, well-established companies often choose to pay dividends because their operations and profits are already substantial.
+Ultimately, a company’s Board of Directors (BOD) decides whether a dividend will be paid.

 March 10th - $0.68 per share dividend